-Concrete: Basic and Advanced Engineering Information Concrete is a basic building block of our everyday world.
+Concrete is a basic building block of our everyday world.
 It’s used in almost every type of structure that we build today.
 This engineering guide to concrete will give you a variety of information about concrete, including some best practices for various situations.

 Slipform construction is an economical way of working with the concrete.
 It works well for any kind of construction, be it working with plain concrete, reinforced concrete, or pre-stressed concrete.
 Accuracy and continual casting for constructing a monolithic structure are its greatest advantages.

 Without curing, concrete is just like brittle mixture of various construction ingredients that can break down under excessive loads or even under normal loading conditions.
 Concrete under water curing, curing concrete below freezing and extremely hot temperatures needs special attention.

 Shotcrete is the application of concrete to any surface through mechanical means using pneumatic appliances.
 It avoids the use of formwork, and ensures faster work.
 Shotcrete reinforcement of masonry walls can increase life of walls but would require consideration of shotcrete velocity and shotcrete